-Quadrant, a global leader in the manufacturing of high-performance thermoplastics and composites, conferred the coveted international "Quadrant Award" for the fifth time on Friday, January 25, 2013.
-The international invitation to submit entries for the award, which has the goal to reward academic excellence, was addressed to graduates who had written a doctoral thesis in the field of "Materials and processes related to engineering and high-performance plastics and composites" between October 1, 2010, and September 30, 2012.
-Of the four prizewinners, the Japanese researcher Dr. Nobuhiro Yanai won the first prize of EUR 15 000.
-Dr. Yanai wrote his thesis at Massachusetts Institute of Technology, USA.
+Quadrant, a global leader in the manufacturing of high-performance thermoplastics and composites, conferred the coveted international «Quadrant Award» for the sixth time on Friday, January 30, 2015.
+The international invitation to submit entries for the award, which has the goal to reward academic excellence, was addressed to graduates who had written a doctoral thesis in the field of «Materials and processes related to engineering and high-performance plastics and composites» between October 1, 2012, and September 30, 2014.
+Of the four prizewinners, the US researcher Dr. Peter DeMuth won the first prize of EUR 15 000.
+Dr. DeMuth wrote his thesis at Massachusetts Institute of Technology, USA.
 After completing his doctorate in 2013, Dr. DeMuth joined Vedantra Pharmaceuticals, a Boston-based biotech company focused on materials science approaches for immunotherapy in oncology, where he now serves as Senior Scientist for pre-clinical research.
-The other three Quadrant Award winners, who have won prizes of EUR 5 000 each are (in alphabetical order): Dr. Shelby B. Hutchens (USA), California Institute of Technology, USA, post-doctoral position at Cambridge University, UK, developing wood and bamboo composites for the construction of sustainable, tall buildings; Dr. Jing Yan (China), University of Illinois at Urbana-Champaign, USA, post-doctoral position at the University of Minnesota; and Dr. Neil D. Treat (USA), University of California, Santa Barbara, USA, post-doctoral position, Department of Anesthesia / Department of Chemical Engineering at Harvard Medical School / Massachusetts Institute of Technology, USA.
+The other three Quadrant Award winners, who have won prizes of EUR 5 000 each, are (in alphabetical order): Dr. Darshil Upendra Shah (India), University of Nottingham, UK, post-doctoral position at Cambridge University, UK, developing wood and bamboo composites for the construction of sustainable, tall buildings; Dr. Jing Yan (China), University of Illinois at Urbana-Champaign, USA, post-doctoral position in Mechanical Engineering & Molecular Biology at Princeton University, USA, and Dr. Rong Yang (China) / Massachusetts Institute of Technology, USA, post-doctoral position, Department of Anesthesia / Department of Chemical Engineering at Harvard Medical School / Massachusetts Institute of Technology, USA.
 The event took place at the ETH Zurich, Switzerland, and the agenda included for the first time also presentations from industry leaders.

 The three other Quadrant Award winners, who have won prizes of EUR 5 000 each are (in alphabetical order):